dalvinishant/database-engineering/Storage_Concepts.md

 - Index is also stored in pages and cost IO to pull entries of the index
 - Smaller the index, the more it can fit in memory the faster the search
 - Sometimes the heap can be organized around a single index (which is also called clustered index or an Index Organized Table[IOT])
-- MySQL InnoDB always have a primary key(clustered index) order indexes point to the primary key "value"
+- MySQL InnoDB always have a primary key(clustered index) order indexes pointing to primary key "value"
 - Postgres only have secondary indexes and all indexes point directly to the row_id which lives in the heap
 - Any Update, all the keys get updated in IOT